 Children continue to explore and learn traditional tales based around structures and buildings.
 They compare different buildings and look closely at the similarities and differences.
 Within this topic children will explore different machines that are used in constructing buildings.

 We celebrate our learning with the Mission Impossible, ‘Can we build a den?’
-Children will work collaboratively with their grown-ups and apply skills in constructing a den in the forest!
+Children work collaboratively together and apply skills in constructing a den in the forest!

 Summer Term - The Lighthouse Keeper’s Lunch

-The children will read stories from the Lighthouse Keeper’s collection and learn about healthy eating.
-They will visit a seaside and experience a real lighthouse as part of their learning.
-Also, the children will explore the seaside its features.
+The children read stories from the Lighthouse Keeper’s collection and learn about healthy eating.
+They visit a seaside and experience a real lighthouse as part of their learning.
+Also, the children explore the seaside and its features.

-We celebrate our learning with the Mission Impossible, Can we bring the seaside to Derby?.
-The children plan and design a seaside within their outdoor learning space and invite their grown- ups to join in the fun.
+We celebrate our learning with the Mission Impossible, Can we bring the seaside to Derby?
+The children plan and design a seaside within their outdoor learning space and have fun in the sun on a glorious day at the seaside!

 Children in Reception will start learning to recognise and say sounds through the Read, Write, Inc programme.
 The children take part in daily sessions and built into the programme is daily handwriting practise to learn how to write the sounds and eventually build up to reading and writing short words.
 The children have lots of opportunity to read and write sounds whilst learning through play within their day also.